-The main protagonists of the video are two water balloons.
-Hanging by invisible threads, they both have a needle sticking out to the side.
-Slowly they begin to untangle...
+The main protagonists of the video are two white water balloons.
+Hanging by invisible threads, they both have a needle attached that is sticking out to each side.
+Slowly they begin to unwind...

 Expanded video work that deals with the subjective experience of walking through an urban space that you've never physically been to.